Innovation driven collaborative European inland Waterways transport Network

 2) Sustainable Infrastructure and Intelligent Traffic Management: lock forecasting reducing uncertainty in voyage planning; lock planning; management of fairway sections where encounters are prohibited; berth planning with mandatory shore power supply and other services (hinterland of Bremerhaven via Weser/Mittelland Canal).

 3) Innovative vessels: new barge designs fitting corridor conditions and target markets: barges with a high degree of automation for urban distribution (East Flanders-Ghent); new barge for push boats capable with low/high water levels optimising capacities (Danube from Austria to Romania); use of GALILEO services for advanced driver assistance like guidance, bridge height warning and automatic lock entering (Spree-Oder waterway close to Berlin).

 Accompanying activities are stakeholder engagement, capacity building, and the delivery of a European IWT development roadmap with policy recommendations for increasing the IWT share.

 Contribution of Multitel

-Multitel will be leader of the WP4, “IW-NET Living Lab”.
-In addition, Multitel will lead the following tasks, “AS1 Application and testing of advanced digitalization technologies” (T4.2); “Verification of the Living Labs business case blueprints, with quantitative assessment of KPIs per use case and Reference IW-Net Solutions” (T4.5).
+Multitel will lead the following tasks, “AS1 Application and testing of advanced digitalization technologies” (T4.2); “Verification of the Living Labs business case blueprints, with quantitative assessment of KPIs per use case and Reference IW-Net Solutions” (T4.5).

 Multimodal logistics, Inland Waterways Transport